-The taxpayer can use Form 1040X to have \$3 go to the Presidential Election Campaign Fund if he or she (or his or her spouse on a joint return) did not do so on the original return.
+The taxpayer can use Form 1040-X to have \$3 go to the Presidential Election Campaign Fund if he or she (or his or her spouse on a joint return) did not do so on the original return.
 This must be done within 201⁄2 months after the original due date for filing the return.
-For calendar year 2020, this period ends in January 2, 2023.
+For calendar year 2024, this period ends on January 2, 2027.
 A previous designation of \$3 to the fund cannot be changed.